zhangwurongyan/p8105_hw1_wz2507/ds-hw-1.md

 #mean_vec_fac
 ```

-Numerical variables and logical variables can take the mean but
+Comment: Numerical variables and logical variables can take the mean but
 character and factor variables could not take the mean.
 However, logical
-variable can take the mean because the levels are converted from “true
+variable can take the mean because the levels are considered as “1 or
-or false” to “1 or 0”’s.
+0”’s for “True” and “False”.

 ``` r
 #try to use as.numeric to convert variables